TimonPost/laminar/docs/md_book/src/intro.md

 Laminar is free and open source software, distributed under a dual license of [MIT][ml] and [Apache][al].
 This means that the engine is given to you at no cost and its source code is completely yours to tinker with.
 The code is available on [GitHub][am].
-Contributions and feature requests will always be welcomed!Kan
+Contributions and feature requests will always be welcomed!

 [ml]: https://github.com/amethyst/laminar/blob/master/docs/LICENSE-MIT
 [al]: https://github.com/amethyst/laminar/blob/master/docs/LICENSE-APACHE